 Remember from above, that shooting wide open with any Sony camera and the 200-600 zoom results in ISOs between 1.3 and 2.3 stops higher than with the Olympus system for most lighting conditions, because of the lens speed difference.

-If you look at the chart above, you will see that when the ISO is 1.3 stops higher, the noise of the A9ii and A7R4 is the same as the Olympus cameras.
+If you look at the chart above, you will see that when the Sony ISO is 1.3 stops higher, their noise is the same as the Olympus cameras.
 At 2.0 to 2.3 stops the noise is worse.
 So for all relevant focal lengths for BIF and under most lighting conditions for BIF, the Olympus lenses claw back all the sensor noise disparity, and then some.

 I first noticed this when shooting the Olympus E-M1 ii side by side with the Nikon D850 plus 200-500 f5.6) and the Sony A7Riv plus 200-600, both of which I owned.
 I could not see any difference in noise or in shadow recovery when processing Olympus images compared to either of the top two full frame cameras of the day.
 Looking in detail at the measurements as I have shown you above, I could instantly see why.
 There is no real difference in noise performance between the Olympus system and the Sony or Nikon systems with the long zoom lenses.